 In this post, we’ll unpack all you need to know about language, including why we use it, how it impacts our emotions, how it shapes our realities, how to leverage it, how to transform language patterns and more.

 Why We Use Language

-Language is a tool that allows us to make sense of the world.
-The words we use act as a vehicle to express ourselves, share our experiences, opinions and ideas with others.
+Language is a tool that allows us to communicate with others.
+The words we use act as a vehicle for conveying and interpreting information about our internal and external world.